-Everything we know about the Nashville private school shooting
+Everything we know about the Nashville private Christian elementary school shooting

 Nashville police confirm seven dead including shooter after Christian school shooting

-Three children and three adults have died after a shooting at a private Christian grade school in Nashville, Tennesse.
+Three nine-year-old children and three adults died after a shooting at a private Christian grade school in Nashville, Tennesse.

-The suspect, a 28-year-old woman, is dead after being confronted by police.
+The suspect, a 28-year-old woman, is also dead after being confronted and killed by police at The Covenant School in the Green Hills suburb of the city.

-Students at The Covenant School could be seen being walked to safety on Monday, holding hands as they went to a church in the area to meet their parents.

 The shooting comes as the US is recovering from several recent gun violence incidents at schools, including the mass shooting at an elementary school in Uvalde, Texas last year, a first-grade student shooting his teacher in Virginia, and a shooting in Denver, Colorado where two school administrators were wounded.